alvesgf16/learning-journal/README.md

 ## What is Kotlin?

-- Kotlin is an object-oriented programming language
+- An object-oriented programming language
-- It is compatible with the Java platform
+- Compatible with the Java platform
-  - Kotlin runs on Java Virtual Machines (JVMs) and other platforms, like Android.
+  - Runs on Java Virtual Machines (JVMs) and other platforms, like Android
-  - The syntax of Kotlin is similar to Java
+  - Similar syntax to Java
-  - Many features and programming concepts in Kotlin are similar to those in Java.
+  - Many features and programming concepts are similar to those in Java
-- It is a modern language suitable for developing:
+- A modern language suitable for developing:
   - Android applications
   - Web applications
   - Desktop applications
 - Known as a practical programming language
-- Designed to be safe and concise, allowing developers to write less code for simple tasks.
+- Designed to be **safe and concise**, allowing developers to write less code for simple tasks
 - Offers advanced features such as:
   - Functional programming
   - Function extensions